Aceinna/docs_openrtk/tutorial/DataAcquisition.rst

 Acquiring Sensor Data
 ======================

-Inside *inertialAndPositionDataProcessing()* several getter-functions, which obtain sensors data, are provided.
+Inside *inertialAndPositionDataProcessing()* several getter-functions, which obtain sensor data, are provided.
 Function names, which are described in the following table, were selected to explicitly state their tasks: